 CIS1120 is a requirement for the COD Microcomputer Specialist degree and several COD certificates.

-In addition to the textbooks, one will need a computer with a version of Windows (XP or higher), a Web browser and Internet access.
+In addition to the textbooks, one will need a computer with a version of Windows (Vista or 7 or higher), a Web browser and Internet access.

 Should I Take CIS 1120 Online?